 In addition to around-the-clock cleaning and disinfecting routines, the Museum has installed UVC air purification systems throughout the building, which reduce the spread of viruses and bacteria in the air and on surfaces.

-1. Face coverings required
+1. Face coverings are encouraged, but not required.

 2. Stay at least 6 feet away from others